Sandiaga Uno: Business career

-Politics
+Political career

 He decided to leave the business world, entering politics in mid-2015.
 In the period from April to July 2015, he officially resigned from various positions in 16 subsidiaries of Saratoga and Recapital.
 Joining the Gerindra party as vice chairman of the board of supervisors, he was catapulted to the second highest office after Prabowo.
 His name began to be considered by Gerindra to be nominated in the 2017 Jakarta gubernatorial election.

 Late in 2015, several volunteer community support groups began to emerge, including "Sahabat Sandiaga Uno" (Friends of Sandiaga Uno or SSU).
 He began making visits to various locations within Jakarta.
 In early 2016, Sandiaga Uno, with assistance of his supporters, began to intensify visits to various locations in Jakarta.
 Performing visits to up to 7 different locations a day, for the 6-month period from February to August 2016.
 The rumour of his candidacy intensified, as news leaked of the desire of 7 political parties to form a grand coalition in August 2016.

 This desire was not realised following the withdrawal the ruling PDI-P party, which threw its weight behind incumbent governor Ahok, along with Golkar, Hanura and Nasdem.
 The Democratic Party, PAN, PKB and PPP then announced it planned to nominate Agus Harimurti Yudhoyono (son of former President Susilo Bambang Yudhoyono) for the position.

 The remaining parties, Gerindra and PKS, agreed to remain in the coalition, selecting former Education Minister Anies Baswedan as their candidate, and Sandiaga Uno as his running mate.
-Sandi said, he had suggested Baswedan to Prabowo because he felt that Baswedan would be more suitable for the position.
+Sandiaga said, he had suggested Baswedan to Prabowo because he felt that Baswedan would be more suitable for the position.

 Following victory in the election, which an editorial described as "the most polarizing and most divisive the nation has ever seen in Indonesian political history," and the incarceration of Ahok, he was made deputy governor on 16 October 2017.

 In 2018, he was accused of paying opposition parties PAN and PKS Rp 500 billion (US$35 million) each to approve him as Prabowo Subianto's vice presidential candidate for the 2019 presidential election.
 Regardless, he declared his resignation from his office to participate in the election on 10 August 2018.
 The resignation was made official on 18 September 2018.

 After Prabowo's defeat in the 2019 election, Sandiaga did not hold any office until he was appointed as Minister of Tourism and Creative Economy on 22 December 2020.
+He was made a Gerindra member again after that, but later resigned from Gerindra again on 24 April 2023.
+He joined the PPP on 14 June 2023.